 We follow a global approach for nutrition labelling on all our products and share our methods and progress with nutrition experts in many countries.
 Our global approach to nutrition labelling involves:

-- Globally ‘Big 8’ nutrients on back-of-pack (energy, protein, carbohydrates, sugars, fat, saturated fat, fibre and sodium or salt, and nutrients for which a claim is made).
-In addition to the ‘Big 8’ we also declare trans fat in India.
+- Mentioning the ‘Big 8’ nutrients on back-of-pack (energy, protein, carbohydrates, sugars, fat, saturated fat, fibre and sodium or salt, and nutrients for which a claim is made).
+In addition to the ‘Big 8’ we also declare trans fats in India.

 - Front-of-pack information about the energy content is to be available as an icon, indicating either the percentage contribution to the daily recommendation or as an absolute quantity.